 Dr. O’Keeffe, who has studied motorcycle accidents and injuries, added: "When I see people in the (emergency room), I can usually tell immediately what kind of bike they were on and if they were wearing their helmet or not.
 There's not a single study that suggests motorcycle helmets are a bad thing when it comes to motorcyclists."

 According to O’Keeffe, despite the overwhelming evidence in favor of mandatory helmet laws, the anti-helmet motorcycle lobbies, and their power to bring money and tourism, has impeded progress.
 O'Keefe concluded, "I think the bigger issues are, how do we truly persuade legislatures to decide it's worth having a motorcycle helmet law?"

-Changes In Motorcycle Helmet Laws
+Changes In black porn Motorcycle Helmet Laws

 As of late, it seems that legislators have been increasingly leaning toward the non-helmet side of the argument.
 In April, Michigan repealed its mandatory helmet law.
 Currently, only riders under the age of 21 are required to wear a helmet in the state.

 Additionally, legislators in Nevada have made strides in repealing the state’s mandatory helmet laws.
 According to Sen. Don Gustavson (R), it is time to give Nevada riders the “freedom of choice.”
 Sen. Gustavson told the Las Vegas Review-Journal that he believes mandatory helmet laws create “nanny states.”